ovh/docs/pages/platform/kubernetes-k8s/backup-and-restore-cluster-namespace-and-applications-with-trilio/guide.en-us.md

 ### Re-creating the `OVH Managed Kubernetes Cluster` and Restoring Applications

-An important aspect to keep in mind is that whenever you destroy a `OVH Managed Kubernetes Cluster` and then restore it, a new `Load Balancer` with a new external `IP` is created as well when `TVK` restores your `ingress` controller.
+An important aspect to keep in mind is that whenever you destroy a `OVH Managed Kubernetes Cluster` and then restore it, a new `Load Balancer` with a new external `IP` is created as well when `TVK` restores your `ingress controller`.
 So, please make sure to update your OVH Managed DNS `A records` accordingly.

 Now, delete the whole `OVH Managed Kubernetes Cluster` using the [OVH Cloud Web Console](https://ca.ovh.com/manager/public-cloud)